yaronn/blessed-contrib/README.md

 See [source code](./examples/dashboard.js)

 ## Troubleshooting
-If you see questions marks or some (or all) missign characters try running with these env vars to fix encoding / terminal:
+If you see questions marks or some (or all) missing characters try running with these env vars to fix encoding / terminal:
 `````
     $> LANG=en_US.utf8 TERM=xterm-256color node your-code.js
 `````